open/close all folders

 - All There in the Manual: He gets more characterization on his minute-long ending verse than on the show proper.

-- An Ice Engine
+- An Ice Person: Can freeze enemies.

 - Mythology Gag: A mammoth-based mecha grouped with Stock Dinosaurs and able to snort freezing breath through its trunk.
 It's certainly not the first.